schultek/jaspr/examples/flutter_embedding/README.md

 # element_embedding_demo

-This package contains the application used to demonstrate the upcoming Flutter web feature: "Element Embedding" in combination with the [jaspr](https://github.com/schultek/jaspr) web framework.
+This package contains the application used to demonstrate the new Flutter web feature: "Element Embedding" in combination with the [jaspr](https://github.com/schultek/jaspr) web framework.

 This was first shown on the Flutter Forward event in Nairobi (Kenya), by Tim Sneath.
 [See the replay here](https://www.youtube.com/watch?v=zKQYGKAe5W8&t=5799s).
-The original implementation can be found [here](https://github.com/flutter/samples/tree/main/experimental/element_embedding_demo)
+The original implementation can be found [here](https://github.com/flutter/samples/tree/main/web_embedding/element_embedding_demo)

 ## Running the demo